CalculusBeginner

 5 Why Limits Are the Foundation of Calculus

-The derivative is defined as a limit: f'(x) = lim(h→0) [f(x+h) − f(x)] / h.
-This is the slope of the tangent line — the limit of the slope of a secant line as the two points get infinitely close.
+The derivative is defined as a limit: f'(x) = lim(h→0) [f(x+h) - f(x)] / h.
+That expression is the slope of the line between two nearby points on a curve.
+The limit shrinks the gap between them to zero, giving you the slope at a single point. , the limit of the slope of a secant line as the two points get infinitely close.
 Without limits, derivatives cannot be defined.

 The definite integral is also a limit: the limit of a sum of infinitely many infinitely thin rectangles under a curve.
 Without limits, integration cannot be defined.